Prizrak Brigade

 The Prizrak Brigade (Бригада «Призрак»), founded by Aleksey Mozgovoy, is an infantry unit of the Luhansk People's Republic (LPR), one of the self-proclaimed breakaway states located in the Donbas.
 It has been officially designated Prizrak Mechanized Brigade and 4th Territorial Defense Brigade (Alchevsk).
 According to Amnesty International, the unit is one of the separatist units known for brutal treatment and torture of prisoners of war.
-Until January 1, 2023, it was part of the Luhansk People's Militia.
-It is attached to the 3rd Guards Combined Arms Army.
+Until 1 January 2023, it was part of the Luhansk People's Militia.
+It is now attached to the 3rd Guards Combined Arms Army.

 History

 The unit was established in late 2014 after anti-Maidan protesters occupied the RSA buildings in Luhansk.
 It began as a platoon sized unit, but in August 2014 it became a battalion as the number of fighters grew to 1,000.
 The commander of the Brigade Aleksey Mozgovoy claimed in late December 2014 that he had up to 3,000 fighters.
 The brigade quickly earned a "feared" reputation and was regarded as one of the best units loyal to the LPR.
 However, the Prizrak Brigade deliberately stayed outside the developing umbrella structures among the separatists, initially neither joining the Army of the South-East or the LPR People's Militia.
 In early 2015, it fought in the Battle of Debaltseve.

 Mozgovoy was killed in an IED and gun ambush on 23 May 2015 along with a number of his bodyguards.
 Separatist authorities blamed Ukrainian assassins, but investigators and members of his unit suspected that his local rivals were responsible.
 Researcher Mark Galeotti argued that the assassination was "mysterious" and noted that the Prizrak Brigade ceased its great autonomy following Mozgovoy's death.
 The unit was subsequently reorganized as the "4th Territorial Defense Brigade (Alchevsk)" of the United Armed Forces of Novorossiya.
 In the same year, all "military units" of the DPR and LPR were designated as "terrorist organisations" by Supreme Court of Ukraine.
 Security Service of Ukraine has been pursuing units members in order to detain them since then.

 On 24 October 2020 Aleksey Markov, political and military leader of the group after the assassination of Aleksey Mozgovoy, died in a car accident.

 In 2022, an Italian man volunteering in the Prizrak Brigade was killed in combat in Avdiivka.

 On 29 July 2023 during the 2023 Ukrainian counteroffensive, the brigade's commander Artur Bogachenko was killed in action fighting against Ukrainian soldiers near the village Klishchiivka.